shauntmcgovern/SABBusinessEntrepreneurialConcept-GateyExploreEducator-MarketerArtistRoze-ededededed89/data/README.txt

 - deletedAt: Tweet deletion timestamp
 ----------------------
 deleted-tweets.js
 The "deleted-tweets.txt" file contains Tweets that have been deleted in the last 14 days but have not yet been deleted from our production systems as these systems have a deletion schedule of approximately 14 days.
+The file may contain deleted edited tweets if applicable.
+Users can edit a tweet up to five times; as such there are up to 5 edited tweets with unique "editTweetIds," all connected by the "initialTweetID."
 ----------------------
 device-token.js
 - token: Token associated with a mobile device or web browser that was used to sign up or log in to this account through twitter.com or one of the other Twitter owned or operated apps within the last 18 months.